What's happening? Things to do around southwest Montana in the coming week

 The Living Word Prayer Group meets at 7 p.m. every Wednesday at Holy Spirit Parish, 4400 Continental Drive.
 All are welcome.

-The Butte Public Library is offering beginning and intermediate Spanish classes for 6 weeks, on Wednesdays, from 4 to 5 p.m. through Aug.
-10. Taught by a native Spanish speaker, these classes offer conversational skills for those wanting to communicate.
+The Butte Public Library is offering beginning and intermediate Spanish classes for 6 weeks, on Wednesdays, from 4 to 5 p.m. ending Aug 10.
+Taught by a native Spanish speaker, these classes offer conversational skills for those wanting to communicate.
 For details, call the library at 406-723-3361.

 The Butte Chess Club meets from 5 to 7 p.m. every Wednesday at the Butte Public Library at 226 W. Broadway St. All ages and abilities are welcome.
 The Butte Library has several chess boards or you can bring your own.
 For details, call the library at 723-3361.